 Bonus points for combining flying cookies with a splash of milk or chocolate.

 Food in motion looks incredibly delicious, so try it, don’t be afraid.

-Use Chalkboard to Tell Your Cookie Story
+9. Use a Chalkboard to Tell Your Cookie Story

-If all you have is your cookies and a dark background, try using chalk drawing to lighten things up!
+If all you have is your cookies and dark background, try using chalk drawing to lighten things up!